ucopacme/start-here/one_day_workshops/cloudformation_awscli.rst

-** YUP iT LOOKS LIKE IT CREATED SUCCESSFULLY!!
+** YUP IT LOOKS LIKE IT CREATED SUCCESSFULLY!!

 I wonder if we can log into it using our key?